cfe-lab/proviral/README.md

 - Thanks to the developers behind HIVSeqinR and CFEIntact – their tools are integrated as backends for defect analysis.
 - Acknowledgment to the MiCall project for alignment modules and related utilities.
 - For further reading on proviral sequencing and HIV research methodologies, refer to the [pipeline's documentation](https://cfe-lab.github.io/proviral).

+---

+## Licensing

+This project is destributed under the MIT license.
+For details see, [the LICENSE file](LICENSE).